-- 4.1 The site consists of broadly rectangular shaped piece of land blocks of land which currently form part of a field enclosure associated with 55 Greenfield Terrace.
-The site lies on the outskirts of the settlement of Pontyberem. - 4.2 The block of land lies on the northern flank of Greenfield Terrace at the end of an established row of road frontage dwellings fronting onto the adjacent highway.
-The site represents the last remaining gap between the row of houses and the mature hedgerow to the east.
+- 4.1 The site consists of two broadly rectangular shaped blocks of land which currently form part of field enclosures associated with Coedmoelion Farm.
+Both Blocks of land front onto Greenfield Terrace at the eastern end of the settlement of Pontyberem. - 4.2 The block of land along the northern flank of Greenfield Terrace lies between an established row of road frontage dwellings fronting onto the adjacent highway.
+The site represents a gap measuring approximately 90 metres in length between existing residential properties.

-- 4.3 The site fronts directly onto Greenfield Terrace and is located immediately adjacent to a row of houses which are located just outside the settlement limits associated with Pontyberem. - 4.4 Beyond the block of land on the northern flank of Greenfield Terrace, to the east, there consists a small cluster of dwellings fronting onto Capel Seion Road. - 4.5 The proximity of the site to neighbouring dwellings and its proximity to the existing built form associated with this part of the village, particularly along Greenfield Terrace is illustrated on the map extract below (Figure i).
+- 4.3 In contrast, the block of land along the southern flank of Greenfield Terrace forms part of a wider gap between existing dwellings fronting onto the highway, however, the section of land immediately adjacent, to the west, has now been included in the revised settlement development limits for Pontyberem. - 4.4 The site fronts directly onto Greenfield Terrace and is located within a predominantly residential area at the eastern edge of the settlement.
+The site lies approximately 300 metres east of Heol y Bryn. - 4.5 Beyond the block of land on the northern flank of Greenfield Terrace, to the east, there consists a row of 12 residential dwellings, whilst beyond the block of land on the southern flank of the terrace, there are 5 dwellings to the east. - 4.5 The proximity of the site to neighbouring dwellings and its proximity to the existing built form associated with this part of the village, particularly along Greenfield Terrace is illustrated on the map extract below (Figure i).